Funecio-Agrante/ocd-compilation-generator/output_markdown/GodsOnChainFeb1_2025.md

 [![Fallen Age Full Set Reaction: A GU YT Video](https://files.peakd.com/file/peakd-hive/cryptoniusrex/23x14nZ63eyYgf3K2GHABsZp8TmTW4n36Mn9mCBFuXurkBNsruhsNoao8F9HU6o3VUyvY.png)](https://peakd.com/hive-173286/@cryptoniusrex/fallen-age-full-set-reaction-a-gu-yt-video)

 > In this GU video I look at EVERY card in the set and give my thoughts.
-It&#x27;s all hashed out in there pretty well but to TLDR it there are strong things coming this set that are desirable for most of the gods.
+It's all hashed out in there pretty well but to TLDR it there are strong things coming this set that are desirable for most of the gods.
 The hand drawn mythics are also snazzy.
 You can...

 ![Compilation Divider.png](https://files.peakd.com/file/peakd-hive/agrante/23tbD2c2P2Leh2C6yJjGmLfCjsWoYQkP8CUjXJ2aY9RePdzxXp1Beoax18mw1zGRpQ2Kx.png)